ukmusarra/cv/cv.md

 Extra
 =====

-Guitar player, data science enthusiast & self-taught IT programmer.
+* Guitar player, data science enthusiast & self-taught IT programmer.

-C#, VBA, Python, Javascript, SQL, HTML, CSS and PHP.
+* Experience with C#, VBA, Python, Javascript, SQL, HTML, CSS and PHP.

-This CV was written in HTML/CSS.

-Volunteered as football coach for kids between 6 and 12 years old in USA.
+* Volunteered as football coach for kids between 6 and 12 years old in USA.

-Fluent in Portuguese, English and Italian.
+* Fluent in Portuguese, English and Italian.
 Advanced Spanish and Basic Danish

-The link at the top of this CV 'uFace' is my mobile app.
+* The link at the top of this CV 'uFace' is my mobile app.
 I have developed, for educational purposes, a calculation of radial displacements for deep tunnels in cohesive soils based in new analytical approach, considering non-dimensional variables.
 It is based on the research work from multidisciplinary team at PoliMi.
 You can download it on GooglePlay.

 Full proficiency in the following IT and Engineering Software:
 --------------------------------------------------------------